snakuzzo/skyq-mediaplayer-channelList/README.md

 # pyscript service
 to use the script as [pyscript](https://github.com/custom-components/pyscript) script follow the path used in this repo (or adjust the path accordingly in the py source file).
-While installing pyscript, use the following configuration (adjust the skyq platform config according to your needs):
+While installing pyscript, use the following configuration (adjust the skyq platform config according to your needs.
+You can check their meaning in the [Sky Q component for Home Assistant](https://github.com/RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer#configuration-variables) repo):
 ```
 pyscript:
   allow_all_imports: true